py85252876/MMVGM/README.md

 ## Setup With uv

 This repo now uses `uv` instead of checked-in conda YAMLs.
-No lockfile is committed, so `uv sync` resolves the latest compatible package versions when you bootstrap the environment.
+No lockfile is committed, so the recommended workflow is `uv pip install -e ...`, which keeps your platform-specific PyTorch wheel intact while resolving the latest compatible project dependencies.

 1. Create a virtual environment: